CAHLR/skill-tagging/README.md

-# Meeting the Challenge of Aligning Open Educational Resources to Taxonomies
+# Aligning open educational resources to new taxonomies: How AI technologies can help and in which scenarios
 ![model](https://user-images.githubusercontent.com/39921289/227646739-aa7baa2a-6a18-4e0b-a4f9-3ab7399819d7.png)

+This repo contains the code for the paper:

+Zhi Li, Zachary A Pardos, and Cheng Ren.
+2024.
+[Aligning Open Educational Resources to New Taxonomies: How AI technologies can help and in which scenarios](https://doi.org/10.1016/j.compedu.2024.105027).
+Computers & Education (2024).

 ## Dependencies
 The code is written and run with the following packages: